hgmagithub/Catch-estimates-from-pure-recreational-fishers-in-HMRFS/README.md

 a) i1-i3 files: trip profile, unavaialble catch, and available (observed) catch used to estimate catch rate and variance of catch rate

-b) Pure recreational fishers: ID code of pure recreational fishers in the survey data (based on 2003-2011 Access survey data 2011-2022 SAS survey data) used to filter out recreational expense fishers and part-time commercial fishers
+b) Pure recreational fishers: ID code of pure recreational fishers in the survey data (based on 2003-2011 Access survey data and 2011-2022 SAS survey data) used to filter out recreational expense fishers and part-time commercial fishers

 c) Fishing effort time series: the fishing effort estimates in 2003-2022 used to estimate catch (as the product of catch rate and fishing effort)